-Though Easter morning is a time for reflection and family, it's also the prelude to an action-packed day of celebration.
+Easter morning can mean something different for every family, whether that be a time for quiet reflection or an action-packed day of celebration.
 So classics like quiche are logical, but small bites, hefty casseroles, and even deviled eggs can also help do the work of keeping your family and friends satisfied throughout the day.
 Whether you're attending church, decorating eggs, taking time to plant spring flowers in your garden, or hosting an Easter egg hunt, these recipes will make your Easter entertaining a breeze.

 Thanks to their shareability, pizzas and flatbreads are a great choice for large groups.
 Using store-bought dough is an easy shortcut to churning out a couple of these breakfast pizzas in under an hour, and loved ones of all ages will undoubtedly be clamoring for a slice.

 Thanks to this speedy finger food recipe, you won't need any Easter miracles to transform your leftover hard-boiled eggs into an appetizer your family will devour in minutes.
 While a scoop of curry powder and chili flakes bring unmatched warmth to the creamy filling, convenient wonton wrappers offer a satisfying crunch and delightful contrast of flavors and textures.

 Why stress yourself out trying to pinpoint the perfect crowd-friendly flavor when you could serve three that are sure to satisfy all your Easter guests?
 These hard-boiled eggwiches come in caprese, Cuban, and banh mi variations, plus any other delicious combinations you can dream up.

 This casserole has all the elements of the sandwich version - yolky goodness, crusty French bread, melty Gruyère, salty ham, and silky béchamel sauce - with the added bonus of being much easier to share.
 It's a celebration of the unrivaled flavors of breakfast and a reminder that good company and delicious food make holiday traditions even more special.